paweljakubas/j-random-matrices/chapters/basic-algebra.md

 112 113 114 115
 ```

-The **addition** elementary operation in a column case entails adding element-wise to some column
+The **addition** elementary operation in a column case entails adding column scaled by some factor
-another column scaled by some factor.
-The case for the row varies with the choice of the row selector
+,element-wise, to other column.
+The case for the row varies with the choice of a row selector
-rather than column selector.
+instead of the column selector.
 Following we are replacing column 0 with the result of the
 addition of column 0 and column 2 that was scaled by factor 5.
 Once again we use update operation
 with selectors.
 Then we do the same for the row 0:
 ```